algodex/algodex-react/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Feature Request
+name: ✨ Feature Request
-about: Add a new feature to the project
+about: Add a new feature(✨) to the project
 title: '✨ Feature: '
 labels: 'enhancement'
 assignees: ''